Configure the Splunk Add-on for Microsoft Windows¶

 - Create a metric index for the supported sourcetype for which you would like to collect data

-Steps for collecting perfmon data in a Splunk metric index¶
+Collect perfmon data in a Splunk metric index¶

 - In

-- In the same stanza, add a new line
+inputs.conf, replace themode=multikvline from the supported Perfmon sourcetype withmode=single. - In the same stanza, add a new line

-with the name of the metric index.[perfmon://CPU] counters = % Processor Time; % User Time; % Privileged Time; Interrupts/sec; % DPC Time; % Interrupt Time; DPCs Queued/sec; DPC Rate; % Idle Time; % C1 Time; % C2 Time; % C3 Time; C1 Transitions/sec; C2 Transitions/sec; C3 Transitions/sec disabled = 0 instances = * interval = 10 mode = single object = Processor useEnglishOnly=true index = metric_poc
+index=metric_index_namewith the name of the metric index:[perfmon://CPU] counters = % Processor Time; % User Time; % Privileged Time; Interrupts/sec; % DPC Time; % Interrupt Time; DPCs Queued/sec; DPC Rate; % Idle Time; % C1 Time; % C2 Time; % C3 Time; C1 Transitions/sec; C2 Transitions/sec; C3 Transitions/sec disabled = 0 instances = * interval = 10 mode = single object = Processor useEnglishOnly=true index = metric_poc - Restart your Splunk Enterprise to enable the new configuration.

-Steps for collecting WMI:Uptime data in a Splunk metric index¶
+Collect WMI:Uptime data in a Splunk metric index¶

 - In

-with the name of the metric index in the WMI:Uptime sourcetype. - Restart Splunk Enterprise to enable the new configuration.
+wmi.conf, add a new lineindex=metric_index_namewith the name of the metric index in the WMI:Uptime sourcetype. - Restart Splunk Enterprise to enable the new configuration.

 Collect BIOS data from the Windows Host Machine¶

-The Splunk Add-on for Windows supports collecting BIOS data from the Windows Host Machine Follow the steps to collect wmi:bios data in a Splunk index:
+The Splunk Add-on for Microsoft Windows supports collecting BIOS data from the Windows Host Machine Follow the steps to collect wmi:bios data in a Splunk index:

 - Copy the following stanzas from default/inputs.conf to local/inputs.conf